The Art Law Review: The Mediation and Arbitration of International Art Disputes

 If the district court is in the best position to determine fair use as to some paintings, why is the same not true as to all paintings?
 Certainly we are not merely to use our personal art views to make the new legal application to the facts of this case. . . .
 It would be extremely uncomfortable for me to do so in my appellate capacity, let alone my limited art experience.36

-The lack of agreement regarding the substantive issue of Prince's fair use of copyrighted material – as well as the process for deciding it – as between the District Court's opinion, the majority opinion of the Second Circuit and the dissenting opinion by Judge Wallace, demonstrates the complicated nature of the artistic analysis at issue.
-It also calls into question the perceived legitimacy of any resulting judicial determination – highlighting the problems with allowing a 'judge [to] make these decisions about art'.37
+This inconsistency across judicial opinions, including from some of the country's most influential courts, has created an environment where artists cannot discern what is or is not protected, which risks stymieing artistic creation and forces lawyers into the absurd role of advising artists how to create.
+The lack of agreement regarding the substantive issue of Prince's fair use of copyrighted material in Cariou – as well as the process for deciding it – as between the District Court's opinion, the majority opinion of the Second Circuit and the dissenting opinion by Judge Wallace, alone demonstrates the complicated nature of the artistic analysis at issue.
+That and the other decisions discussed above call into question the perceived legitimacy of any resulting judicial determination – highlighting the problems with allowing a 'judge [to] make these decisions about art'.48 If this patchwork of conflicting decisions shows anything, it is that this area of the law is highly subjective, ever shifting, and requires keen expertise.49

 ii Warranty cases and authenticity issues